nodejitsu/kohai/ReadMe.md

 kohai will now start up and connect to its default channels on irc.freenode.net.
 Please note that the included configuration file will not successfully connect to Twitter - the Twitter API requires that apps register and acquire several keys before using the API, all of which can be accomplished at http://dev.twitter.com.

-# Notable Operator IRC Triggers
+# Notable Administrator IRC Triggers

      !tweet <message>